auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

   "ts_us_offset": 100100
 }
 ```

+Now, we will give a real pipeline example of sending the SMS to the user's phone when at least 4 faces are detected in a specified region: [Check the example here](./k260_kria_som_pbtxt.md#adding-sms-message-notification-alert).
+This pipeline is used to detect person faces in the USB input video.

 As shown in the `jq_query_string` in the **notification_message** calculator on the example pipeline, we use JQ to trigger the JSON packet detected.
 In this case, the SMS message will only be sent if 3 consecutive JSON packets meet the requirement that at least 4 faces(`item` ) are detected in the specified region `(.x >= 0 and .y >= 0 and (.x + .width) <= 1920 and (.y + .height) <= 1080)` in the video frame.